My first post was in late December 2010.

 My philosophy is this: I don't want my blog to sound like everyone else.
 While some stories can't be neglected -- if everyone is doing articles on them then I'm only part of the choir.
-Of course there's nothing wrong with being part of the choir, but it would be nice if I can do a bit more research on a subject before my blog sounds just like everyone else.
+Of course, there's nothing wrong with being part of the choir, but it would be nice if I can do a bit more research on a subject before my blog sounds just like everyone else.

-Of course, then there are those stories that others aren't talking about that get my goat.
+Of course, then there are those stories that others aren't talked about that get my goat.
 And yes, that's when I fire away!
-Of course, my pleasure is writing about my favorite subjects such as American history, especially Old West with a focus on Vigilante Groups and the period we know as "The Great Depression," guns in general, horses, the cowboy lifestyle, living in rural America, and of course Conservative politics.
+Of course, my pleasure is writing about my favorite subjects such as American history, especially Old West with a focus on Vigilante Groups and the period we know as "The Great Depression," guns in general, horses, the cowboy lifestyle, living in rural America, and of course Civics and Conservative politics.

 Now as for managing my blog posts?
-Well, I find that I get fairly good response when I'm doing current events, news, and politics during the week.
-I find that my articles on the Old West, horses, guns, do better on the weekends.
+Well, I find that I get a fairly good response when I'm doing current events, news, and politics during the week.
+I find that my articles on the Old West, horses, and guns, do better on the weekends.

 7) Strengths of your blog?

 Wow!
 That really is a loaded question.
 I really don't know what the strengths of my blog are.
-Actually, I don't know what weaknesses I have other than my articles being too long.
+Actually, I don't know what weaknesses I have other than the fact that my articles are way too long.

 8) Target audience?